Last Updated: Jul 15, 2024 Value Broking 5 Mins 2.3K

-Getting well acquainted with some critical stock market terms, including different types of margins, will help you move in the market with ease.
-To explain the different types of margins, you must understand what is margin first.
+Getting acquainted with some critical stock market terms, including different types of margins, will help you move in the market easily.
+Before learning different types of margins, you must understand what margin is first.
 Margin means borrowing money from a broker to buy an investment.
 It is entirely different from the total value of the investment and the loan amount.
-You may be wondering now how many types of margins there are?
-Gross Exposure Margin, Daily/Initial Margin, Special Margin, Mark to Market Margin, Volatility Margin and Ad-hoc Margin are the six different types of margins.
+You may be wondering now how many types of margins there are.
+Gross Exposure Margin, Daily/Initial Margin, Special Margin, Mark-to-Market Margin, Volatility Margin and Ad-hoc Margin are the six different types of margins.
+Let’s understand each type of margin in this article.

 Types of Margins